Guide

 Early-stage cataract treatment means you can improve your vision faster and prevent it from worsening.
 You can learn about cataract surgery waiting times here.

-How can I prevent my cataracts from getting worse?
+How to prevent cataracts from getting worse

 Lasers are not used to remove cataracts and there is no evidence to suggest that changing your diet, taking vitamins or using eye drops can cure cataracts.